HariZalan/Baggins/README.md

-WARNING: 2.2 is not ready yet, but it can be tested now.
-Please, open an issue for each problem that ye experience.
+WARNING: 2.2 is now in its beta phase, but shortcuts are working queer, and therefore worse than 2.1 yet.

 Baggins is a browser written using WebKitGTK.